English Avenue and Vine City

 English Avenue and Vine City are two adjacent and closely linked neighborhoods of Atlanta, Georgia.
 Together the neighborhoods make up neighborhood planning unit L. The two neighborhoods are frequently cited together in reference to shared problems and to shared redevelopment schemes and revitalization plans.

 English Avenue is bounded by the railroad line and the Marietta Street Artery neighborhood to the northeast, Northside Drive, the North Avenue railyards and downtown Atlanta to the east, Joseph E. Lowery Blvd. (formerly Ashby St.) and the Bankhead neighborhood to the west, and Joseph E. Boone Blvd. (called Simpson St. until 2008) and Vine City to the south.
 Its population was 3,309 in 2010.

 Vine City is bounded by Joseph E. Boone Blvd.
 (Simpson) and the English Avenue neighborhood to the north, Northside Drive and downtown Atlanta to the east, Martin Luther King Jr. Dr. (formerly Hunter St.) and the Atlanta University Center to the south, and Joseph E. Lowery Blvd.
 (Ashby) and the Washington Park neighborhood to the west.
 Its population was 2,785 in 2010.

 A section of the area, "The Bluff," is infamous throughout Metro Atlanta as a high crime area, but in late 2011, English Avenue and Vine City were the focus of multiple improvement plans, including a network of parks and trails, increased police presence, and "rebranding" for a more positive image.
-Construction is to start on the new Rodney Cook Sr. Park.
+Efforts included the Rodney Cook Sr. Park, completed June 29, 2021.